This article was updated on May 30, 2017, and originally published on Dec. 3 2016.

 Following the U.S. elections on Nov.
-8, 28 states now have medical-marijuana laws on the books, and eight states have passed recreational-marijuana laws.
+8, 29 states and D.C. have passed laws legalizing the use of the marijuana plant for medical purposes, and eight states have passed recreational-marijuana laws.
 Marijuana legalization offers significant tailwinds for marijuana stocks, but not all marijuana stocks will be winners.
-In fact, many marijuana stocks are likely to be losers, especially those that are trading over the counter, where oversight is lax.
+In fact, many marijuana stocks are likely to be losers, especially those that trade over the counter, where oversight is lax.

-Although no one has any idea where marijuana stocks will trade one month, one year, or five years from now, I view GW Pharmacueticals (NASDAQ:GWPH), Aphria, Inc. (NASDAQOTH:APHQF), and Insys Therapeutics (NASDAQ:INSY) as three of the most intriguing marijuana stocks right now.
+Although no one has any idea where marijuana stocks will be heading in one month, one year, or five years, I view GW Pharmacueticals (NASDAQ:GWPH), Aphria, Inc. (NASDAQOTH:APHQF), and Insys Therapeutics (NASDAQ:INSY) as three of the most intriguing marijuana stocks right now.
 Read on to see how I'm currently ranking these three stocks on the risk spectrum.

 Less risky marijuana stock: GW Pharmaceuticals

-While it's tempting to invest in marijuana growers and dispensary stocks, a better idea may be to focus on backdoor marijuana companies that benefit from growing awareness of marijuana's benefits without the risk of falling into the crosshairs of the soon-to-be U.S. Attorney General Jeff Sessions, who has historically been a pro-pot adversary.
+It's tempting to invest in marijuana growers and dispensary stocks, but a better idea may be to focus on "backdoor" marijuana companies that benefit from growing awareness of marijuana's benefits without the risk of falling into the crosshairs of U.S. Attorney General Jeff Sessions, who has historically been an adversary of legalization.

-GW Pharma has been researching marijuana's chemical cannabinoids as medicine since the 1990s, and it appears to be on the cusp of winning an FDA green light for its CBD-based anti-epileptic drug, Epidiolex.
-This year, GW Pharma has reported results from placebo-controlled trials showing that Epidiolex reduces the rate of monthly seizures by about 40% from baseline in patients with rare forms of epilepsy, including Dravet syndrome and Lennox-Gastaut syndrome.
+GW Pharmaceuticals is developing medicines based on marijuana's chemical cannabinoids, and it appears to be on the cusp of winning an FDA green light for its CBD-based anti-epileptic drug, Epidiolex.
+In 2016, GW Pharmaceuticals reported results from placebo-controlled trials showing Epidiolex reduces monthly seizures by about 40% from baseline in patients with Dravet syndrome and Lennox-Gastaut syndrome, two rare forms of epilepsy.

-Management is in the process of putting together the information necessary to submit its findings to the FDA, and if regulators agree that Epidiolex can play an important role in treating epilepsy, then this could become a top-selling medicine over the coming years.
-Industry watchers' peak sales estimates vary, but pessimistic views still target Epidiolex as a nine-figure sales opportunity.
-If GW Pharma can grow sales to anywhere near there, then this company has a good shot at getting into the black.
+Management is putting together its application for Epidiolex's FDA approval, and if regulators agree it can play an important role in treating epilepsy, then this drug could become a top-selling medicine.
+Industry watchers' peak sales estimates for the drug vary, but pessimistic views still target it as a nine-figure opportunity.
+If Epidiolex's sales end up anywhere near there, then this company has a good shot at turning a handsome profit for investors.

-Of course, it's not all clear sailing for GW Pharma.
-There's no guarantee that the FDA will approve Epidiolex or that doctors will prescribe it.
-Further, Epidiolex may have to compete with CBD-heavy strains sold at medical-marijuana dispensaries.
-Therefore, while this stock may be less risky than others, investors should still approach it cautiously.
+Of course, there's no guarantee that the FDA will approve Epidiolex or that doctors will prescribe it.
+Furthermore, Epidiolex will compete with CBD-heavy strains of marijuana sold at medical-marijuana dispensaries, so this is far from a risk-free investment.

 More risky: Aphria, Inc.

-Another way to avoid stocks that could run afoul of the U.S. government is to look across the border to Canada.
-Its medical-marijuana market is growing rapidly, and a bill to legalize recreational marijuana in the country could be on tap next year.
+Another way to avoid stocks that could run afoul of the U.S. government is to look across the border to Canada, where the medical-marijuana market is growing rapidly, and recreational marijuana will soon be legalized.

-Aphria trades on the TSX Venture Exchange, but investors can also buy ADRs issued by U.S. banks that represent Aphria's shares in the United States.
+One Canadian marijuana stock worth considering is Aphria, Inc., a medical-marijuana play that trades on the TSX Venture Exchange but can also be bought via ADRs issued by U.S. banks in the United States.

-Neufeld is already planning for significant marijuana volume growth.
-Aphria is embarking on a $24.5 million project to triple the size of its marijuana production, and on Nov.
-30, the company completed a Canadian stock offering, generating gross proceeds of $40.2 million Canadian that will be used to fund this and future expansion efforts.
+Neufeld's plans include significant marijuana volume growth via a $24.5 million project to triple the size of its marijuana production.
+On Nov.
+30, the company completed a Canadian stock offering, generating gross proceeds of $40.2 million Canadian that will be used to fund his expansion efforts.

 Most risky: Insys Therapeutics

-Insys Therapeutics markets Subsys, one of the most prescribed fentanyl pain killers on the market.
-It's debt free, and it's profitable.
-So why do I rate this stock a "most risky" marijuana stock?
+Insys Therapeutics already sells Subsys, which is one of the most prescribed fentanyl painkillers on the market.
+The company is also debt-free and profitable.
+So why is this stock a "most risky" marijuana investment?

-Simple.
-The company's been shrouded in controversy since news began swirling in 2014 of investigations into the company's marketing of Subsys.
-Since then, the company's president has been replaced by John Kapoor, Insys' founder and chairman, and a former sales executive has been arrested.
-Investigations that could result in costly settlements remain ongoing, and compounding matters, Kapoor recently announced that he'll be leaving the company soon to return to his "outside interests."
+Simple: It's been steeped in controversy since 2014, when news began swirling of investigations into the company's marketing of Subsys.
+Since then, the company's president has been replaced twice, and former sales executives have been arrested.
+To make matters worse, investigations that could result in costly settlements are ongoing.

-The Subsys debacle takes a lot of the shine off what could otherwise be an intriguing marijuana story.
-Insys recently launched a reformulation of the long-standing THC medicine Marinol, and that drug, Syndros, could have nine-figure sales potential.
-Insys Therapeutics is also working on its own CBD therapy for epilepsy that could compete with GW Pharma someday.
+The company's struggles have taken a lot of the shine off what could otherwise be an intriguing marijuana story.
+Insys is launching a reformulation of the long-standing THC drug Marinol, and that drug, Syndros, could have nine-figure sales potential because it's more easily dose-adjusted.
+The company has also said it's working on its own CBD therapies for epilepsy that could eventually allow it to compete against GW Pharmaceuticals.

-Overall, Insys Therapeutics has marijuana catalysts that make it intriguing, but the Subsys overhang makes this company's future too uncertain.
+Overall, Insys Therapeutics' marijuana catalysts make it an intriguing stock, but the Subsys overhang makes this company's future quite uncertain.
 If Insys Therapeutics can put the Subsys saga behind it, then this stock becomes less risky, but until then, it remains a case of "buyer beware."